The Allan Hancock College Environmental Health and Safety program was developed in

 occupational safety and health, laboratory services, natural resource management,

-technology skill sets.
-The focus is on basic principles and techniques used to identify,
+Health and Safety skill sets.
+The focus is on basic principles and techniques used

 Celestina Middleton, Department Secretary

 Monday-Thursday, 8 a.m. to 4:30 p.m.

 "My favorite thing in the culinary program are the lectures that chef gives because he's always talking about food and culture worldwide."